mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 4 Your ship suffers heavy damage in battle and you are injured.
 Roll twice on the Injury table, taking the lower result.
 However your actions help save the lives of several colleagues, gaining you an additional Benefit roll.
-5 A serious accident occurs on your watch and you are blamed for it, despite it being the result of another crew member’s negligence.
+5 A serious accident occurs on your watch and you are blamed for it, despite it being the result of another crew member's negligence.
 If SOC 10+, suffer DM-2 to your next Advancement Roll and gain an Enemy.
 Otherwise, roll on the Re-education Events table (page 274).
 6 Injured.
 Roll on the Injury table.